r-dbi/odbc/tests/testthat/_snaps/utils.md

       * Please consider revising the `ODBCInstLib` field in 'simba.sparkodbc.ini' and setting its value to "libodbcinst.dylib"
       * Please consider revising the `DriverManagerEncoding` field in 'simba.sparkodbc.ini' and setting its value to "UTF-16".

-# viewer-based credentials are only available on Connect

-    Code
-      token <- connect_viewer_token()
-    Message
-      !
-Ignoring `sesssion` parameter.
-      i Viewer-based credentials are only available when running on Connect.

-# viewer-based credentials require a recent Connect version

-    Code
-      token <- connect_viewer_token(session)
-    Condition
-      Error in `connect_viewer_token()`:
-      !
-Viewer-based credentials are not supported by this version of Connect.